Trump Advisers: He Was ‘Triggered’ by Talk of White Supremacy

 “It became a sort of a game where we’d try and find ways to get him to listen,” that official said.
 “We were never sure what got through to him.
 But we were always sure what pissed him off.”

 The result was not just disorganization but also confusion.
-That, aides say, has been especially pronounced during the White House’s attempts to message around reopening the economy during the COVID pandemic.
+That, aides say, has been especially pronounced during the White House’s attempts to message around reopening the economy during the COVID-19 pandemic.

-The president and his most loyal advisors have repeatedly demanded that various agencies adhere to language about the country being back in business, even as cities across America were seeing dozens if not hundreds of people dying per day from the virus, officials said.
+The president and his most loyal advisers have repeatedly demanded that various agencies adhere to language about the country being back in business, even as cities across America were seeing dozens if not hundreds of people dying every day from the virus, officials said.

 “The ironic thing is that the interagency process under Trump very rarely works as it should,” one official said.
 “And in this case, that message made it to everyone it needed to make it to.
 And people mostly stuck to it.”